 Various bodies have been created to look after the different sectors of administration like education, social welfare, vigilance, environment, housing, animal husbandry, excise and taxation, health, food and supplier and urban planning.

-?Chandigarh is under the Ministry of Home affairs.
+Chandigarh is under the Ministry of Home Affairs.
 In the position on the Advisory, a senior officer belonging to the IAS service is the second in command.
-The person belongs to the AGMU cadre of IAS.
-The Deputy Commissioner belongs to the IAS and in control of the general administration of the Chandigarh UT.
-The Senior Superintendent of Police or the IPS controls the law and order of Chandigarh UT.
+The officer belongs to the AGMU cadre of IAS.
+The Deputy Commissioner belongs to the IAS and controls the general administration of the union territory.
+The Senior Superintendent of Police or the IPS controls the law and order here.

 Language of Chandigarh

-The location of Chandigarh is in north India and the language which is popular is Punjabi.
-People for hundreds of years have been speaking this language here.
+The location of Chandigarh is in North India and the language which is popular here is Punjabi.
 Hindi is also widely spoken here.
-But, due to its developed infrastructure, the city has attracted vast numbers of the population and with it came different languages from other states as well.
+But, due to its developed infrastructure, the city has attracted a vast number of people from other states.
 Being a multicultural city, it has given rise to multilingual atmosphere.
 As it is also the capital of Haryana, Haryanvi is also spoken by most of the people here.
 Most of the people converse in both Hindi and English.
 People from different states have to converse in these two languages if they do not speak Punjabi.
 English is the language used in government offices.
 The official language of the city is Punjabi.
 The youth of Chandigarh speak a mix of Hindi and English.

 Education in Chandigarh

 Vocational education is also popular with colleges in Chandigarh.
 The courses are parallel to mainstream education.
-They come in sections like Health, Commerce, Para-medicine and Engineering.
+They come in sections like health, commerce, para-medicine and engineering.

 Blogs about Chandigarh

 Kirron Kher’s Stunning Victory in Chandigarh : The Lok Sabha seat of Chandigarh promised an exciting contest, but that it would turn out to be so exciting was hardly anybody's guess.
 P.K.
 Bansal, the sitting MP who prided himself on having this seat as his stronghold, was humbled as the public chose the BJP candidate Kirron Kher this time.
 The result merits attention: Kher beat not only Bansal but also Gul Panag, the AAP candidate who many believed would sweep the election…

 Chhat Bir Zoo: The Lion Safari Zoo near Chandigarh : Location:17 Km from Chandigarh, Punjab Roaming around with the lions is a daring fantasy that not many would think of living out.
 But what if I say that it is as easy as a pie!
 The Chhatbir Zoo in the vicinity of Chandigarh is a wildlife heaven that offers to you a unique opportunity to go on a Lion Safari.
 Once a huge patch of raw scrubland, it was transformed into a magnificent zoological garden…

 Open Hand Monument: The Official Emblem of Chandigarh : Location: Sector 1, Chandigarh, Punjab Every time I dropped by Chandigarh, I remember to have seen a unique hand-like structure turning round and round with the wind.
 Inquisitive to know what this structure stood for, I inquired and was amazed to know that such a small monument had a very big meaning attached to it.
 Standing at a height of 26 metres from the ground, the Open Hand Monument is located in the Capitol Complex…

 Explore the Fantasy World at the Rock Garden of Chandigarh : Location: Chandigarh, Punjab Chandigarh, the city beautiful, is the proud owner of an extraordinarily fascinating destination which glorifies the power of human creation.
 It is the magnificent Nek Chand Rock Garden located near the Sukhna Lake.
 Sprawling across 40 acres in area, this place is a truly exceptional creation of man.
 This unique Rock Garden has been embellished with sculptures and art objects built entirely by using industrial and domestic scrap material.
 This bizarre idea…

-Location: Chandigarh, Punjab The face of modern India, Chandigarh, is not only the first but the best planned city in India.
+The Beautiful Sukhna Lake : Location: Chandigarh, Punjab The face of modern India, Chandigarh, is not only the first but the best planned city in India.
 Apart from being the most popular city of North India, this city is also the best example of modernization subsisting with nature.
 A place where you would see greenery as much as the modernized structures.
 The planners of the city gifted the city with a beautiful lake for a quiet union with nature.
 A serene…